2025 ASEAN U-23 Championship final: Indonesia

 The tournament hosts, Indonesia, was drawn in Group A. Indonesia first started their opening match with a large 8–0 win from Brunei with 6 goals from Jens Raven leading him first from goalscorers list.
 Under their first group stage win, Indonesia later won Philippines, despite Rosquillo's own goal on the 23rd minute.

 Indonesia's final group stage match was against Malaysia on 21 July at Gelora Bung Karno Stadium, and finished as a scoreless draw.
 Despite finishing in the scoreless draw, Indonesia advanced through the knockout stage by finishing first in the group.

 In a semi-final match against Thailand, it is the rematch from the final match in 2023 SEA Games.
 It saw Thailand's lead succumbed by one goal from Yotsakorn Burapha, but successfully equalised into one late goal by Jens Raven from the 84th minute as regulation time ended 1–1 after 90 minutes; neither could find the breakthrough in extra time and penalties were used to decide the winner.
-Muhammad Ardiansyah saved two Thai penalties from Pichitchai Sienkrthok and Yotsakorn Burapha missed the last kick of the game, while Robi Darwis only missed for Indonesia.
+Muhammad Ardiansyah saved two Thai penalties from Pichitchai Sienkrathok and Yotsakorn Burapha missed the last kick of the game, while Robi Darwis only missed for Indonesia.
 Indonesia reached their second consecutive ASEAN U-23 Championship final.